Truinto/ONI-Modloader-SimpleMods/src/PipedEverything/README.md

 Adds liquid, gas, and solid pipes to buildings.
 Settings can be configured.
 Can work for modded buildings, but requires editing the settings.

 Default settings include all ports from 'Piped Output' and more.
-If a pipe is not connected or the building's storage is full, it will return to its default behavior (meaning emit into the environment).
+If a pipe is connected but blocked, it will store materials internally until 'StorageCapacity' is exceeded.
+Then it will disable the building.

-Settings here:
+### Settings here
-Windows: %userprofile%\documents\Klei\OxygenNotIncluded\mods\PipedEverything.json
+Windows: %userprofile%\documents\Klei\OxygenNotIncluded\mods\PipedEverything.json \
-Mac: ~Library/Application Support/unity.Klei.Oxygen Not Included/mods/PipedEverything.json
+Mac: ~Library/Application Support/unity.Klei.Oxygen Not Included/mods/PipedEverything.json \
 Ubuntu: ~/.config/unity3d/Klei/Oxygen Not Included/mods/PipedEverything.json

-Format:
+### Format
 * Id: string | Building ID or exact localized string (including spaces)
 * Input: bool | If true act as input, otherwise as output
 * OffsetX: int | Port's X position relative to origin cell